Keyboard shortcuts

 This command will show a menu containing the profiles on the local machine, other than the currently active profile.

-Select the profile linked to the device key you want to sign in with.
+Select the profile linked to the key you want to sign in with.

-• If a passphrase is needed, you will be asked for it.
+• If a passphrase, PIN, or other authentication is needed, you will be asked for it.

 Device Keys

 It is possible to have multiple device keys for the same computer, if you have multiple FOKS user accounts.
-In this case, this device's keys for the other user accounts will be shown on the list, so you can sign into those accounts.
+In this case, this device's keys for the other user accounts will be shown on the list, so you can switch to those accounts.

-While logged in using a backup key, you can "switch" to a different key and then later "swtich" back to the backup key, without needing to type in the list of words and numbers. (❓ not sure if this is intended behaviour or not)
+While logged in using a backup key, you can "switch" to a different key and then later "swtich" back to the backup key, without needing to type in the list of words and numbers again.

 When you're finished using a backup key, be sure to log out.
 (See below.)